pikasTech/pikadoc-en/docs/source/coreapi_event.md

 ## Overview

-The PikaScript kernel provides an event callback mechanism that supports triggering Python defined callback functions in C events/interrupts.
+The PikaPython kernel provides an event callback mechanism that supports triggering Python defined callback functions in C events/interrupts.

 Note: requires kernel version no less than: v1.8.7